MazeMap/URL-API/EMBED.md

 ```
 <iframe src="http://use.mazemap.com/embed-single.html?YOUR-PARAMETER-SPECIFICATION"
-  width="600" height="420" frameborder="0" scrolling="no" marginheight="0"
+  width="100%" height="420" frameborder="0" marginheight="0" marginwidth="0"
-  marginwidth="0" style="border: 1px solid grey"></iframe>
+  scrolling="no"></iframe>
 ```

 * `src` should be given the URL with your wanted parameters specified.
 See the [URL API documentation](https://github.com/MazeMap/URL-API/blob/master/URL-API.md) for details on which parameters can be specified.
-The `src` should always start with `http://use.mazemap.com/embed-single.html?`.
+The `src` attribute should always start with `http://use.mazemap.com/embed-single.html?`.
+* `width`.
+We reccomend using `width="100%"` to make the iframe more responsive.
+If you don't use %, but instead specify the width in pixels, it might not look optimal on e.g. small screens.

+See the [`<iframe>` documentation](https://developer.mozilla.org/en/docs/Web/HTML/Element/iframe) for all attributes (`width`, `height`, `frameborder`, etc.) that can be specified.

 ## Placement of the 'Open in new window' link